hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Masala Zone Piccadilly Circus.
 This is a chain of North Indian restaurants, but this specific location is magnificent - the dining room of the historic [Criterion building](https://en.wikipedia.org/wiki/Criterion_Restaurant).
 * Chettinad Restaurant - South Indian.
 * Mercato Mayfair - a food court in an old church.
 Totally worth it for the architecture, not the food.
-* Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) in Victorian-era urinals.
+* Inside beautiful Somerset House there is WatchHouse (coffee and cake) and Cafe Petiole (mostly vegan lunch).
-* WatchHouse Somerset House - a great place for a tea and a pastry with a great view of beautiful Somerset House.
+* Attendant Coffee on Foley Street - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) in Victorian-era urinals.
 * Gelato: Gelupo, La Gelatiera, Udderlicious.
 * [Twinings The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building, as British as it gets.
 There is a single price for a takeaway tea, which is a great way to try their most expensive teas.
 * Wulf & Lamb - here you can try vegan [Redefine Meat](https://www.redefinemeat.com/uk/).